Ebiroll/qemu_esp32/README.md

 Connect to emulated UART1
 nc 127.0.0.1 8881
 Press return
-However the latest changes in esp-idf makes i2c emulation very slow, also arduino i2c emulation is not working.
-There is also something about interrupts that has changed.
-This is still a great tool to learn about the esp32.
+However the latest changes in esp-idf makes i2c emulation very slow.
+A much faster but non-interactive example is the 06_duino example.
+It runs fine with the latest version of esp-idf

 ```